Cascadia Meadows Amenities

 • The Little Brown Church

-Our church was originally built in 1908 and extensively renovated in a mid-century modern style in 1964.
 A landmark of the Maxwelton Valley for more than 100 years, the sanctuary offers seating for up to 120 guests in pews and in the choir loft.
-Most of our guests choose to have their ceremony in the meadow while having the peace of mind that should inclement weather happen, the church is always an option.
+While most of our guests choose to have their ceremony in the meadow, The Little Brown Church offers peace of mind should inclement weather happen.
 Since the first wedding on the property in 1908, hundreds of couples have held the Little Brown Church in their hearts as the starting point for the next chapter of their lives together.

 • The Parson's Cottage